swissmanu/mse-paper-rxjs-debugger/content/paper.md

 Modern IDEs enable software engineers to debug programs, no matter what programming language they are implemented with, using one generalized user interface (UI).
 The result is a unified user experience (UX) where debugging support is only a click away.

-However, by integrating control-flow-oriented debugging utilities into their workflows, software engineers face a new problem when working with reactive programming (RP).
+However, by adopting control-flow-oriented debugging utilities into their workflows, software engineers face a new problem when working with reactive programming (RP).
 Salvaneschi et al. [@Salvaneschi_Mezini_2016] described this shortcoming of traditional debuggers when confronted with RP and coined the concept of *RP Debugging*.
 Later, Banken et al. [@Banken_Meijer_Gousios_2018] proposed a solution for debugging RxJS RP programs in an external visualizer utility.

 Alabor et al. [@Alabor_Stolze_2020] examined the RP debugging habits of software engineers in an observational study.
 They replicated the observation by Salvaneschi et al. and observed that even engineers aware of RP debugging tools did not use them.
 Instead, these engineers used manual print statements.